fgsect/concealed_ilwe/README.md

 Sample calls work like this:

+* install the requirements with `python3 -m pip install -r requirements.txt`
-for generation:
+* for generation:
   `python3 simulation_umts24.py --experiment generate --filterthresh 9 --threshold 900000 --verbose`

-for soving:
+* for soving:
   `python3 simulation_umts24.py --experiment solve --filterthresh 9 --threshold 900000 --verbose --stepsize 50000`

 # Attack on masked Dilithium
 The jupyter notebook attack.ipynb and additional scripts in attack/* contain the code to execute the attack against the first-order [masked Dilithium implementation](https://github.com/fragerar/Masked_Dilithium) [CGTZ23] for NIST security levels 2, 3 and 5 as described in the AsiaCrypt paper.